-4. Navigation was just ok, probably nit-picky to count it as a con.
-But I must have missed a next tee sign after hole 5 and wandered around looking for #6.
+4. Navigation was ok and probably nit-picky to count it as a con, but I must have missed a next tee sign after hole 5 and wandered around looking for #6.
 Also, there wasn't a next tee sign after the front 9.
 You need to pull up a course map to know where to go.

 2 of 2 people found this review helpful.

 Pros: Awesome forest, with three different course settings: short pin placements (in the summer),

 middle pin placements (in the spring/fall),

 • 16 tight, technical holes in the woods; two open (hole 1; hole 9)

 • Balance between right/left fairways.